Optimal Algorithms for Stochastic Complementary Composite Minimization: Lower Complexity Bounds

 \section{Lower Complexity Bounds}

 To show the near-optimality of our algorithms, we provide matching lower bounds in all parameter settings.
 These lower bounds are obtained by combining (deterministic) oracle complexity bounds for complementary composite minimization from past work, together with lower bounds applicable to stochastic oracles that satisfy Assumption \ref{assump:gradient_noise}.
+Due to space limitations, we do not provide a detailed description of the oracle model, recommending as references \cite{NY:1983,Nemirovski:1995}.
+In general terms, this model captures the interaction of an algorithm with an instance only through queries (corresponding to feasible solutions) whose oracle answers depend only locally on the function (e.g., its gradient).
+After this interaction, {\em the algorithm must commit to a candidate solution} (this choice can even be randomized, but it must be based exclusively on the information collected so far), and the efficiency of the method is determined by the number of queries it performs.
+Further, the algorithm must provide an output (which either in expectation or with high probability) has suboptimality gap at most $\varepsilon>0.$